Millicharged particles from proton bremsstrahlung in the atmosphere: Super-K constraints on atmospheric MCPs

 We note that the sudden change in the upper bound on $\varepsilon^2$ near $m_{\chi} = m_{\rho}/2 \sim 0.38$ GeV is primarily due to the fact that the production rate of light MCPs in the atmosphere is significantly enhanced by the electromagnetic time-like form factor $F_V (k)$ of the $\rho/\omega$ vector meson; for MCP with mass exceeding $m_{\rho}/2$, the invariant mass of the off-shell photon, $\sqrt{k^2}$, is always larger than the mass of the $\rho/\omega$ meson so that the resonant production via the time-like form factor starts to diminish.
 We also note that perhaps there is a double counting between the enhancement via the $\rho/\omega$ form factor and the production of MCPs via $\rho/\omega \to \gamma^{*} \to \chi \bar \chi$ in the MD process \cite{Chu:2020ysb}.
-However, since the PB process is much larger than the MD process for light MCPs in the MeV-GeV mass range, one {should} just consider the PB process and neglect the {vector} MD process to avoid the possible double-counting. {We note that the PB process may also lead to improved limits for MCP searches in experiments with a proton beam, where only the MD process was analyzed previously.}
+However, since the PB process is much larger than the MD process for light MCPs in the MeV-GeV mass range, one {should} just consider the PB process and neglect the {vector} MD process to avoid the possible double-counting.

+We further note that the study on the proton bremsstrahlung process can be extended to a variety of new physics particle searches in atmospheric collisions and in low energy proton accelerators.
+For example, the proton bremsstrahlung process may also lead to improved limits for MCP searches in experiments with a proton beam, where only the meson decay process was analyzed previously.